csdms/help-desk/.github/ISSUE_TEMPLATE/access-frontier-hub.md

 ---
-name: Request access to frontier JupyterHub
+name: Request OpenEarthscape JupyterHub account - frontier
 about: Pitch a project to run on the frontier computational JupyterHub.
 title: Access the frontier JupyterHub
 labels: jupyterhub